 The above examples can be summarized as follows:

 - Set up systems ahead of time that address the types of calls and scenarios that you expect to encounter

 - Determine which calls and scenarios the answering service will be responsible for

 - Work with your answering service to integrate the systems into their operation so that they can mirror what you do in your office

-There’s certainly tweaking that needs done in order to get things right, but repeating the above steps for the different situations that arise will ensure your answering service remains in line with the rest of your business.
+There’s certainly tweaking that needs to be done to get things right, but repeating the above steps for the different situations that arise will ensure your answering service remains in line with the rest of your business.

 Lastly: Take time to listen and refine the patient experience

-While it is ideal to set up your answering and let it go, it would be irresponsible not to check in and make sure things are running as planned.
-You owe it to yourself, to your physicians, to your patients, and to your call center to do your part in ensuring the success of your medical answering service operation.
+While it is ideal to set up your answering and let it go, it would be irresponsible not to check in and ensure things are running as planned.
+You owe it to yourself, your physicians, your patients, and your call center to do your part in ensuring the success of your medical answering service operation.
 By listening to calls, getting feedback from patients and physicians, and working with your vendor to make improvements where necessary, you can continually improve the effectiveness of your service.

-And there you have it, you’re on your way to providing a world-class patient experience whenever a call is made to your practice.
-Hopefully you find this guide helpful in your efforts to improve your practice, reduce costs, and enhance the service your patients receive.
-By treating the answering service as an extension of your medical practice and partnering with them to meet your objectives, you’ll find their services extremely worthwhile.
+And there you have it.
+You’re on your way to providing a world-class patient experience whenever a call is made to your practice.
+I hope you find this guide helpful in improving your practice, reducing costs, and enhancing the service your patients receive.
+Treating the answering service as an extension of your medical practice and partnering with them to meet your objectives will make their services extremely worthwhile.

-If you have any questions regarding the process or how a medical answering service can work with your business, please contact us to speak with an account representative and learn more about how we can help manage your call volume.
+If you have any questions regarding the process or how a medical answering service can work with your business, please get in touch with us to speak with an account representative and learn more about how we can help manage your call volume.